daysai/cgr/README.md

 ## Example

-npm registry is the same as yarn registry
+npm registry is the same as yarn registry, \* for both

 ```
 $ cgr ls